 The planning of a great website

+Planning your website creation process in detail before doing any actual work can help you build a website design that better speaks to your target audience.
 It takes only a couple of seconds for a website visitor to decide whether to hang on or exit.
 In this short time, they make assessments on your website structure.
 Maybe they have an uneducated eye, but they know what they want, and you can’t argue with that.
 If you wish to keep their attention for more than just a split second, you need to take a look at your website structure.
 Your navigation needs to be easy and logical to people unfamiliar with your company.
 Also, in the short time that you have, your website needs to answer all the major questions of a visitor.
-If this is not the case, you will need to address the organization of your site’s content and pages, or do a full website redesign.
+If this is not the case, you will need to address the organization of your site’s content and pages, or prepare a full website redesign project.
 Sometimes a full redesign is a better choice than retrofitting.

 Testing your website usability